naghamo/COOK-E-Multi-Agent/README.md

 # COOK·E – Cognitive Organized Online Kitchen Expert

 COOK·E is an **autonomous, multi-agent AI system** that transforms a user's free-text cooking request into an optimized, ready-to-order grocery cart from real supermarkets.
-The project demonstrates the power of LLM-based reasoning, product/recipe data integration, and step-by-step pipeline orchestration—all wrapped in a user-friendly web interface.
+The project demonstrates the power of LLM-based reasoning, product/recipe data integration, and step-by-step pipeline orchestration, all wrapped in a user-friendly web interface.

 ---